shirlyyang-tcc/saas-boilerplate/README.md

 - `layout/` - Layout components (Header, Footer)
 - `sections/` - Page sections (Hero, Features, Pricing, etc.)

+### AI Assistance
+You can modify the code through dialogue in Cursor.

+Here are some example Prompts:
+- Change the theme color: Change the project's primary color to pink
+- Add language support: Add French support to the project
+- Modify the page: Modify the homepage, removing the xx module

 ### Content Management

 #### Blog Posts